jc2554/ECE3400-team7/docs/lab1.md

  - We assembled the robot with basic parts
 ![robot](./image/1_10.JPG)
- - Last, we made the robot to drive in a octagon, but the timing for the motor need to be tune more finely to make precise turns.
+ - Lastly, we made the robot move in a octagon, but the timing for the motor still needs to be tuned more finely to make precise turns.

  ```C
  void loop() {